abhishekchaturvedi-07/jest-test-only-examples/README.md

 toBeTruthy matches anything that an if statement treats as true toBeFalsy matches anything that an if statement treats as false

+NOTE: If you want to use object/array, toBe will not work you've to use toEqual.... toBe is basically for primitive types and in object/array is a reference type in js!

 Enjoy Testing!